madprops/awesome-setup/README.md

 You should be able to use madwidgets in other setups too, if you copy the whole thing.

 I make heavy use of Rofi in my workflow.
 Since it's easy to show list results of text or get input for commands.
-It's easy to create a .desktop file in ~/.local/share/applications to make scripts visible.
+It's easy to create .desktop files in ~/.local/share/applications to make scripts visible.

 To use, clone this in ~/.config